dallday/map80nascom/README.md

     MAP80 256k Ram card
     MAP80 VFC card
     CHS Clock card at port #D0-D4

+Note as of 30 march 2026 (ver 8.1) it has been updated to add support for NASCOM4 SDcard interface.
+This was provided by Neal Crook who designed the N4 system.
+For more details on using it see his N4 documentation.

 on start up it automatically loads to following files from the roms folder
 * roms/nassys3.nas   - used without the -b, the NASSYS3 monitor rom